PPMASTER17181/PPMASTER17181/README.md

 **PPMASTER17181/PPMASTER17181** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 I love coding

 Ik how to make ai modules for personal uses

 - 🔭 I’m currently working on : Zack an personal ai assistant
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning : Game Development
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me:
+- 📫 How to reach me: ppmaster17181 (discord)
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I have dual personality disorder